Mayuri-Chan/pyrofork/docs/source/topics/storage-engines.rst

         print(await app.get_me())

 This storage engine is backed by MongoDB, a session will be created and saved to mongodb database.
-Any subsequent client restart will make PyroFork search for a database named that way and the session database will be automatically loaded.
+Any subsequent client restart will make Pyrofork search for a database named that way and the session database will be automatically loaded.

 Session Strings
 ---------------

-In case you want to use an in-memory storage, but also want to keep access to the session you created, call :meth:`~pyrogram.Client.export_session_string` anytime before stopping the client...
+In case you want to use an in-memory storage, but also want to keep access to the session you created, call :meth:`~pyrofork.Client.export_session_string` anytime before stopping the client...

 .. code-block:: python

-    from pyrogram import Client
+    from pyrofork import Client

     async with Client("my_account", in_memory=True) as app:
         print(await app.export_session_string())